slashmo/gsoc-swift-baggage-context/README.md

 instrumentation work, all parties involved operate on the same `BaggageContext` type.
 These are the three common parties, in no specific order, and guidance on how to use `BaggageContext`:

+### End Users - explicit context passing

+You'll likely interact with some API that takes a context.
+In most cases you already have a context at hand so you should pass that along.
+If you're certain you don't have a context at hand, pass along an empty one after thinking about why that's the case.

+**TODO**: Document the reasoning behind `.background` & `.TODO` once merged ([#26](#26))

+While this might seem like a burden to take on, this will allow you to immediately add instrumentation (e.g. tracing) once your application grows.
+Let's say your profiling some troublesome performance regressions.
+You won't have the time to go through the entire system to start passing contexts around.

+> TL;DR: You should always pass around `BaggageContext`, so that you're ready for when you need it.

+Once you are ready to instrument your application, you already have everything in place to get going.
+Instead of each instrument operating on its own context type they'll be using the same `BaggageContext` that you're already passing around to the various instrumentable libraries & frameworks you make use of, so you're free to mix & match any compatible instrument(s) 🙌 Check out the [swift-tracing](https://github.com/slashmo/gsoc-swift-tracing) repository for instructions on how to get up & running.

 ### Library & Framework Authors - passing context and instrumenting libraries

 Developers creating frameworks/libraries (e.g. NIO, gRPC, AsyncHTTPClient, ...) which benefit from being instrumented